SPIE UK TAX STRATEGY

 In managing our tax risks, the higher risk tax areas are identified, and suitable controls implemented to appropriately manage the risk.

-To assist with this, SPIE UK has engaged with a specialist external advisor to complete a review of the current processes that impact taxes, identify any significant risks and recommend appropriate controls.
+To assist with this, SPIE UK may engage with specialist external advisors to review current processes that impact taxes, identify any significant risks and recommend appropriate controls.

 The highest risk areas to the business include: